AlfioEmanueleFresta/practical-xss/worksheet.rst

 or not (this tecquique is known as `web beacon <https://en.wikipedia.org/wiki/Web_beacon>`_).

-Probably, the most dangerous HTML code which can be injected into webpages is Javascript code.
-This code is automatically executed by the web browser as soon as it is encountered, and permits a broad range of operations, such as the manipulation of the DOM (structure of the page), reading cookies and sending HTTP requests.
+Probably, the most dangerous HTML code which can be injected into webpages is Javascript scripts.
+These are automatically executed by the web browser as soon as they are encountered, and permit a broad range of operations, such as the manipulation of the DOM (structure of the page), reading cookies and sending HTTP requests.